 We hear the hard talk because we need it.

-We need to know about it before we get there and we need to be reminded after we get there.
+We need to know it exists before we get there and we need to be encouraged once we get there.

 2. We need to stop being afraid of hard work